xbeat/Machine-Learning/README.md

 t-SNE (t-distributed Stochastic Neighbor Embedding) is a popular dimensionality reduction technique used for visualizing high-dimensional data.
 It's an improvement over the original SNE algorithm, with the key difference being the use of a t-distribution instead of a Gaussian distribution.
 This change addresses some limitations of SNE and provides better visualization results.

+## PyTorch for Deep Learning Practical Code Examples

+PyTorch - The Modern Deep Learning Framework

+PyTorch has emerged as a leading framework for deep learning research and production, offering dynamic computational graphs, native Python integration, and extensive ecosystem support.
+Its intuitive design philosophy emphasizes code readability and debugging capabilities.

 ## Comprehensive Guide to Python While Loops with Examples

 Introduction to While Loops in Python